bioinf/Sibelia/USAGE.md

 non-branching paths are collapsed into a single edge.
 Blue edges are generated from positive strand and red edges are from negative strand respectively.
-Note that this graph is generated for K = min(Kn, MinimumBlockSize) where Kn is the value of K used for last stage (see section "Fine tuning").
+Note that this graph is generated for K = min(Kn, MinimumBlockSize) where Kn is the value of K used for the last stage (see section "Fine tuning").

 Fine tuning
 ===========